Capsar/DL-GenISP/README.md

 <a id=“morawski2022”>[2]</a> I. Morawski, Y. -A. Chen, Y. -S. Lin, S. Dangi, K. He and W. H. Hsu, "GenISP: Neural ISP for Low-Light Machine Cognition," 2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), New Orleans, LA, USA, 2022, pp. 629-638, doi: 10.1109/CVPRW56347.2022.00078.

+<a id=“adobeRaw”>[3]</a> Adobe. (n.d.).
+What is a RAW file and how do you open it? https://www.adobe.com/creativecloud/file-types/image/raw.html

+<a id=“hong2021”>[3]</a> Yang Hong, Kaixuan Wei, Linwei Chen, and Fu Ying.
+Craft-
+ing object detection in very low light.
+In BMVC, 2021